X3n0m0rph59/precached/_posts/2018-05-10-Status-Update-8.markdown

 We added two new companion tools called `precached-trigger` as well as `precached-debug`.
-The tool `precached-debug` currently supports the creation of multiple files which may be used to verify that the `precached` daemon correctly recognizes file access patterns.
+The tool `precached-debug` currently supports the creation and subsequent access of multiple files which may be used to verify that the `precached` daemon correctly traces file access patterns.
 The new tool `precached-trigger` can be used by unprivileged users to trigger certain predefined actions in the `precached` daemon.
 This is needed to support auto-starting of the offline prefetch as soon as the GDM (Gnome Display Manager)